Querétaro, Querétaro, Mexico

 Querétaro (Santiago de Querétaro) is the capital and the largest city by population in Querétaro.
 It has approximately 1,050,000 inhabitants in the city proper as of 2020.
 The Querétaro metropolitan area comprised 1,594,212 residents as of the 2020 INEGI census.

-Querétaro's rapid transit network consists of two bus rapid transit open busways.
+Querétaro's rapid transit network consists of four bus rapid transit open busways.

-Opened 2017, Qrobús consists of two bus rapid transit open busways that serve the city of Querétaro, Querétaro and the surrounding suburbs.
+Opened 2017, Qrobús consists of four bus rapid transit open busways that serve the city of Querétaro, Querétaro and the surrounding suburbs.

 Eje Constitución de 1917

-Qrobús Eje Constitución de 1917 is a 26.4 km bus rapid transit open busway on a Southwest-Northeast alignment.
-It runs from Zona Industrial Balvanera in the southwest to Bicentenario in the northeast along Av Constituyentes and Highway 45, serving 21 stations of which two are in a single direction only.
-It runs in the median of Av Constituyentes between Tecnológico and Carretas and on in dedicated curb lanes elsewhere.
+Qrobús Eje Constitución de 1917 is a bus rapid transit open busway on a Southwest-Northeast alignment.
+It runs from Zona Industrial Balvanera in the southwest to Mirador in the northeast along Av Constituyentes and Highway 45, serving 23 stations of which two are in a single direction only.
+It runs in the median of Av Constituyentes between Tecnológico and Carretas, east of Mirador, and at the Mirador terminus.
+It runs in dedicated curb lanes elsewhere.

 Eje Avenida de la Luz

-Qrobús Avenida de la Luz is a 8.4 km bus rapid transit open busway on an East-West alignment.
+Qrobús Eje Avenida de la Luz is a bus rapid transit open busway on an East-West alignment.
 It runs from Las Torres in the west to Vesubio in the east via Avenida de la Luz, serving 7 stations entirely on a dedicated median guideway.
+Service through operates into Eje Menchaca to the east.

 Eje Avenida de la Luz was opened in October 2017 .